 Noam Elkies made remarks about Chapters 1 and 2.
 Sándor Kovács provided interesting comments on Chapter 1.
 Allan Steel provided helpful feedback on Chapter 7.
-Jordi Quer made useful remarks about Chapter 4 and Chapter 6.

-The students in the courses that I taught on this material at Harvard, San Diego, and Washington provided substantial feedback: in particular, Abhinav Kumar made numerous observations about computing widths of cusps (see Section 1.4.1) and Thomas James Barnet-Lamb made helpful remarks about how to represent Dirichlet characters.
-James Merryfield made helpful remarks about complex analytic issues and about convergence in Stirling's formula.
-Robert Bradshaw, Andrew Crites (who wrote Exercise 7.5), Michael Goff, Dustin Moody, and Koopa Koo wrote most of the solutions included in Chapter 11 and found numerous typos throughout the book.
+The students in the courses that I taught on this material at Harvard, San Diego, and Washington provided substantial feedback: in particular, Abhinav Kumar made numerous observations about computing widths of cusps (see Section 1.4.1) and Thomas James Barnet-Lamb about how to represent Dirichlet characters.
+James Merryfield made helpful remarks about complex analytic issues, and about convergence in Stirling's formula.
+Robert Bradshaw, Andrew Crites (who wrote Exercise 7.5), Michael Goff, Dustin Moody, and Koopa Koo wrote most of the solutions included in Chapter 11, and found numerous typos throughout the book.
 Dustin Moody also carefully read through the book and provided feedback.